-Some models produced from mid-2013 have the Toyota Link icon on the audio screen, however this service is not currently operational in New Zealand.
+Some models produced from mid-2013 onwards are Toyota Link compatible however this service is not operational in New Zealand.

-We are constantly reviewing products to check their suitability for Toyota customers here in New Zealand – so the suite of Toyota Link apps is under study, however this service will not be available in the short term.
+We are constantly reviewing products to check their suitability for Toyota customers here in New Zealand however Toyota Link will not be available for the foreseeable future.
 At the moment while you are out and about, mobile devices offer the fastest and cheapest way to access information with a myriad of useful apps available.
 Smartphones can be paired to your vehicle’s audio via Bluetooth to access some functions, complimenting existing multi-media features in your vehicle.
 As new technology becomes available, we will be sure and let our customers know.

-In addition to common features like a CD player, touchscreen and USB connection, some Toyota vehicles are also equipped with satellite navigation with SUNA traffic to aid you in getting to your destination while avoiding traffic congestion and road hazards.
+Many Toyota vehicles are equipped with satellite navigation with SUNA traffic to aid you in getting to your destination while avoiding traffic congestion and road hazards.
 To make communication easier there is Bluetooth for hands-free phone calls and audio streaming, plus voice recognition, SMS and email capability to mention a few.
 Apple CarPlay® and Android Auto™ are also available in selected models.